altmann/FluentResults/README.md

 - [Asp.net WebController](https://github.com/altmann/FluentResults/tree/master/src/FluentResults.Samples/WebController)
 - [Hangfire Job](https://github.com/altmann/FluentResults/tree/master/src/FluentResults.Samples/HangfireJobs)
 - Don't serialize FluentResult result objects.
-- Make your own custom ResultDto class for your public api at your system boundaries
+- Make your own custom ResultDto class for your public api in your system boundaries
-  - So you can control which data are submitted and which data are serialized
+  - So you can control which data is submitted and which data is serialized
-  - Your public api is independend on third party libraries like FluentResults
+  - Your public api is independent of third party libraries like FluentResults
   - You can keep your public api stable

 ### [MediatR](https://github.com/jbogard/MediatR) request handlers returning Result objects

 - [Full functional .NET Core sample code with commands/queries and a ValidationPipelineBehavior](https://github.com/altmann/FluentResults/tree/master/src/FluentResults.Samples.MediatR)
-- Return business validation errors via a Result object from a MediatR request handler back to the consumer
+- Returns business validation errors via a Result object from a MediatR request handler back to the consumer
 - Don't throw exceptions based on business validation errors
 - Inject command and query validation via MediatR PipelineBehavior and return a Result object instead of throwing an exception